e6Hub/app/README.md

 | macOS      |⚠     | .dmg |

 * ✔ Supported
-* ❌ Not supported but it can be builded
+* ❌ Not supported but it can be build
 * ✖ Unstable
 * ⚠ Not tested yet